stephenreid321/metacrisisxyz/Transcripts/EP80 Daniel Schmachtenberger on Better Sensemaking.md

 it's been replaced by nothing probably we don't want to replace it with a single definitive authority the status quo that was so powerful in the top heyday of broadcast say 1965 seems as close as any of the high water mark let's see what other comment that i want to have on that uh oh the other is that of course [1697](https://www.youtube.com/watch?v=3lil4invvSI&t=1697.2s)

-this network world that we've created that has emerged i think again i can continue to say that nobody planned this thing it just emerged co-evolved in a game theoretic sense with a bunch of players that were operating around maximizing money on money return in the context of what is technologically and economically [1714](https://www.youtube.com/watch?v=3lil4invvSI&t=1714.32s)
+this network world that we've created that has emerged i think again i can continue to say that nobody planned this thing it just emerged co-evolved in a [[game theory|game theoretic]] sense with a bunch of players that were operating around maximizing money on money return in the context of what is technologically and economically [1714](https://www.youtube.com/watch?v=3lil4invvSI&t=1714.32s)

 possible has resulted in a lot of good things we have now high dimensional exploration of the design space of possible alternative civilizations people i have on my show the peer-to-peer network people in fact i have michelle bauwens coming on tomorrow again for the [1729](https://www.youtube.com/watch?v=3lil4invvSI&t=1729.76s)